Saravanan0805/flutter_store/README.md

 # flutter_store

-A fake flutter store made using fakestoreapi with a simple login page, homepage, product details page and a cart page.
+A fake flutter store made using fakestoreapi with a simple login page, homepage, product details page, my account page and a cart page.

 ## Getting Started